Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Multitask Linear Regression

 We first bound the estimation error of $\widehat{\beta}^\star$ for $\eta$-well-aligned covariates.
-To this end, we need to characterize the estimation error of the median of Gaussian inputs with non-identical means, as shown in Lemma \ref{lem:median-Gaussian} in Apenndix \ref{app:median-Gaussian}.
-Applying this to each covariate $k\in\cI_\eta$ with $\eta\le 1/5$, we find the following bounds for the estimation error of $\widehat{\beta}^\star$, where the notation $\widetilde{O}(\cdot)$ absorbs a $\ln(\tau )$ factor.
-The proof is in Appendix \ref{app:center-covariate}.
+To this end, we need to characterize the estimation error of the weighted median of Gaussian inputs with non-identical means and variances, as shown in Appendix \ref{app:median-Gaussian}.
+Applying this to each covariate $k\in\cI_\eta$ with $\eta\le 1/5$, we find the following bounds for the estimation error of $\widehat{\beta}^\star$.